MRUnal1232/mrunal_thamake/README.md

 #Done Task 1 : Created a Repo with name

+#Done Task 2 : Pushed to this repo

-#Done Task 2 : Created 3 Branches
+#Done Task 3 : Created 3 Branches